macabdul9/reddit-flait-detector/README.md

 - cd server/
 ii.
 Create and activate a virtual environment (see 2.2) iii.
 Install dependencies (see 2.3) iv.
-Download the checkpoint from here and set the path according: www.google.com iv.
+Download the checkpoint from (see results) and set the path accordingly iv.
 Run the flask app
 - python app.py
 - API will be running on localhost:5000(default port)